 - Learning support alignment.
 We created and implemented structures that align student support across the divisions.

 As in any school, there are issues we need to address and improvements we must make to provide the experience our students deserve.
 Partnership with and feedback from Catlin Gabel families is an essential part of that continuous improvement process.
-I invite you to visit the webpage regularly for updates, and share any questions or observations with me, or with Barbara Ostos, our Assistant Head of School, who is co-leading our Strategic Initiatives effort.
+I invite you to visit the webpage regularly for updates, and share any questions or observations with me.